souhaiebtar/chat_with_mercure/ReadMe.md

     php -S localhost:8000 -t public
     ```

-4. Open the chat url `http://localhost:8000/chat` in two different browsers
+> N.B: Open the chat url `http://localhost:8000/chat` in two different browsers, also you can open http://localhost:8000/client to view all old message

 ## original code [1][1]